cyberjunky/3commas-cyber-bots/README.md

 A collection of 3Commas bot helpers I wrote. (collection will grow over time)

 ## Disclaimer
 > :bangbang: I'm not responsible for any money you lose by using this software.
-The code is [MIT Licensed](LICENSE).
+The code is [MIT Licensed](LICENSE), read it also.

 > :exclamation: Always test your settings with your paper account first!